ga4gh/product-process/product-process.md

     3. For groups that have run for over a year as a Study group/phase, Secretariat will initiate a meeting between the group leadership and the PRC.
 This is repeated annually for the duration of the study group/phase.
         1. Decision maker: PRC, Study group/phase, and Secretariat jointly.
 Final decision with Secretariat in event of disagreement.
         2. Criteria: Should the work proceed to next steps, continue as a study group/phase or cease?
 Are the outputs ready for next steps?
 Is there a clear plan of actionable steps to progress work?
 Has the work stalled irretrievably?
 Has it been concluded that the topic should not be pursued?
+    4. For groups where work has been rejected by the PRC or Steering Committee, the group should consider the feedback they have received throughout their work, any feedback received on the presented outputs and judge if further work should be attempted or if work should cease.
+The group may seek input from others to assist their decision making.
+If a given product accumulates a further (second) rejection on presenting a revised version at the same stage (at either the PRC or Steering Committee votes), work should cease and not proceed to development (unless the group leads can present a compelling case to the Executive Committee).
 10. <a name="prcstudyreview">The PRC reviews the outputs from the study group/phase.</a>
     1. Outputs to be reviewed include:
         1. Landscape analysis